South Dakota State University, Students' Association

 History

 The Students’ Association at South Dakota State University was established in the early twentieth century as the official representative body of the student population.
-In its earliest form, student governance was carried out through a Board of Control, elected annually by students and advised by the Dean of Men and Dean of Women.
-The Board oversaw student activities, addressed campus issues, allocated student funds, regulated student councils, and managed student enterprises, including the student-owned bookstore.
+In its initial form, governance was exercised through a Board of Control elected annually by students and advised by the Dean of Men and Dean of Women.
+The Board oversaw student activities, addressed campus concerns, allocated student funds, regulated student councils, and managed student enterprises.

 Places